Brad Pitt, Jennifer Aniston Renewed Romance Reportedly Made Justin Theroux Split, Reports ‘Radar Online’

 “[Brad Pitt] still considers Jen the love of his life.”

-As the Inquisitr reported, Jennifer Aniston reportedly has even met some of Brad’s and Angelina Jolie’s children, including Shiloh Jolie-Pitt.
+As the Inquisitr reported, Jennifer Aniston reportedly has even met some of Brad and Angelina Jolie’s children, including Shiloh Jolie-Pitt.
 Pitt reportedly introduced Aniston to four of the children he shares with Jolie when Jennifer casually dropped by his house.

 A source quoted by Closer Weekly reported that Brad Pitt is now comforting Jennifer after she helped him during the aftermath of Angelina Jolie filing for divorce.
 When Pitt and Jolie announced that their marriage was over, Aniston provided Brad with “comfort and strength,” according to the insider.
 Now Pitt is doing the same for Jennifer after her split from Justin Theroux.